teleject/creatingonlineconferences.com/src/posts/2020-04-08-free-step-and-repeat-logo-virtual-background-mockup.md

   - organizer
 ---

 Last time I [wrote about virtual backgrounds](/fun-backgrounds-for-zoom-green-screen-backgrounds/), it was about having fun with them.
-Thoses funny, pop-culture backgrounds can make meetings a little bit more interesting.
+Those funny, pop-culture backgrounds can make meetings a little bit more interesting.
 However, what if one wants to present a more professional image when delivering a talk or hosting an online event – perhaps a cool or fun virtual background might not be 100% appropriate?

 Well, let's talk about the step and repeat banner!

+A **step and repeat banner** is usually for event photography or social media spots.
+They are printed with a repeating pattern so that brand logos or emblems are visible in photographs of the individuals standing in front of it.

 <figure>
     <img src="/images/blog/2020-04-08-sxsw-step-and-repeat.jpg" alt="Step and repeat banner used at a conference." loading="lazy">
     <figcaption>Michael Fassbender in front of SXSW's step and repeat banner.
 (Photo Credit: Getty Images)</figcaption>
 </figure>

-A **step and repeat banner** is usually for event photography or social media spots.
-They are printed with a repeating pattern so that brand logos or emblems are visible in photographs of the individuals standing in front of it.

 While more suited to photos, I think it's not too far of a stretch to bring it over to virtual backgrounds.